Meaningful Summer Activities for teens

 Questions help to uncover values and heart motivations as you get a glimpse of what your teen really cares about.
 Now you may think that your teen will just want to be a couch potato, blob around, watch movies and message friends on social media all day?
 Your children do need to unwind but if you ask curious questions that challenge them to dig deeper and to think beyond themselves, I believe that teens will get excited about discovering new ideas to experience so they will be more accomplished by the end of the summer break.

-I don`t believe teens choose to be lazy and unproductive on purpose.
+I don`t believe teens choose to be lazy and unproductive.
 They need to know where they want to go and why they want to go there.
-Then excitement will follow.
+Then inspiration will follow.
 They need guidance and encouragement to tap into their ideas of possibilities to express their creativity - a natural part of who they are.

 They need to be challenged to discover more purpose and direction.
 To move forward, they need to explore possibilities, contemplate summer goals so they have a reason and a destination.
 Then they will know where they want to go, and they can plan their next steps.
 A clearer destination will get them off the couch!
 Self-discovery leads to a “reason” which leads to excitement which leads to action.